vdice/spin-docs/content/v3/see-what-people-have-built-with-spin.md

 Spin can be used to build many different types of applications.
 The following blog articles show how different applications are built with Spin.

-## AI-powered bookmarking app with Python and WebAssembly
+## AI-Powered Bookmarking App with Python and WebAssembly

 [How to build an AI-powered bookmarking app with Python and WebAssembly](https://dev.to/fermyon/part-1-how-to-build-an-ai-powered-bookmarking-app-with-python-and-webassembly-2c5b).